This post contains affiliate links.

 What’s unique about this recipe is its ease of preparation, making it a perfect dish for anyone who loves to cook but is short on time.
 With just a few simple steps, you can create a dish that is bursting with flavor and can be stored in the fridge for up to two weeks.

-Whether you’re a seasoned cook or a beginner, this tomato confit recipe is sure to impress your taste buds (and your dinner guests).
+Whether you’re a seasoned cook or a beginner, this cherry tomato confit recipe is sure to impress your taste buds (and your dinner guests).
 Give it a try today and savor the taste of summer!

-This is a recipe meant for summer, which means I don’t want to be in the grocery store when I could be outside.
 We’re keeping the ingredients list to a minimum here!
 To make tomato confit you’ll need:

 - Garlic: Add 4 cloves of chopped garlic to the olive oil for a rich and flavorful base that complements the sweetness of the tomatoes.